realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

       - For example, images are usually represented as a series of "pixels" or "picture elements" which are a series of "colors" which are a series of "numbers" that represent the red, green, and blue values of the color.
       - 01010101 could represents votes of 8 people, or 8 switch settings, or the connected status of 8 different sensors.
-      - The same 8 bits can represent many different things, it's just a matter of how humans want to interpret the meaning of the bits.
+      - The same eight bits can represent many different things, it's just a matter of how humans want to interpret the meaning of the bits.

-- ## Commmon Data Structures
+- ## Common Data Structures used in Programming

   - ### Arrays
     - A way to represent a "list" of things in memory
     - The "things" can be anything, like numbers, letters, strings or even other arrays (multi-dimensional arrays)